 We will be reading a range of books related to Human Rights such as, ‘Malala’s Magic Pencil and The rights of the child.
 Through these texts, children will learn about the power of storytelling to communicate and share important messages.
 Children will continue with guided reading sessions once a week looking at how stories are structured, the use of rhyme, and how to find information from books.

 We will be starting a stay and read morning running every Thursday 8.40-9.00 to provide an extra opportunity for you to share some new stories with your child and give children the chance to simply read for pleasure.

-In Understanding of the world, we will be investigating and testing different materials and exploring their properties as we create a variety of different scenes from around the world.
-In addition we will using first hand experience to explore the world around us as we begin our time at Forest school.
+In Understanding of the world, we will be completing investigations, looking at floating, sinking, and separating materials to attempt to create clean water from dirty water.
+We will continue to use first-hand experience to explore the world around us during our time at Forest school.

-In music the children will continue to build on matching actions to songs as they practise increasingly challenging nursery Rhymes and other counting songs.
+In music, the children will explore how music can express emotions and feelings.
+They will have the opportunity to listen to different music Rhymes and other counting songs.
 They begin to explore instruments as they match different sounds to a variety of music from around the world.